Guide: Hosting a Podcast for your Fitness Business.

 - Record audio.

-- Post process audio (make it sound good).
+- Post-process audio (make it sound good).

 Based on my experience, Adobe Audition is a pretty great option.
 You can record your audio right there and edit it in the same place.
 Now where I say “edit” you might be thinking, “how does one edit audio?”.
-There are really only a couple things that you want to edit when it comes to narration:
+There are really only a couple of things that you want to edit when it comes to the narration:

 - Remove white noise.
-You mic is going to pick up on white noise and subtle background noises.
+Your mic is going to pick up on white noise and subtle background noises.
 Removing this, which is super simple in Adobe Audition will make an immediate difference in the quality of your recordings.

 - “Warm up” your voice.
 This process basically just adds more clarity to your voice.
 When you record your audio, you’d think it’d record in level audio frequencies.
-However, as a you move away from the mic and then closer to it and project your voice at different levels, the audio frequencies that get recorded will be different.
+However, as you move away from the mic and then closer to it and project your voice at different levels, the audio frequencies that get recorded will be different.

 The great thing about some of these things that I’ve mentioned above is that Adobe Audition has presets that you can buy or get for free.
-Just like you can get presets for Adobe Lightroom that provide filters for you, Adobe Audition does the same thing, but for audio.
+Just like you can get presets for Adobe Lightroom that provides filters for you, Adobe Audition does the same thing, but for audio.
 Just Google “Adobe Audition Podcast Presets” and prepare to be pleasantly surprised.

-The one thing I’d caution against is over processing your audio.
+The one thing I’d caution against is over-processing your audio.
 Do you ever see photos people apply like 10 filters to and it just doesn’t look right?
 The same is true for audio.
-You can over process it and risk sounding like some Star Wars droid.
+You can over-process it and risk sounding like some Star Wars droid.

 Depending on the structure of your podcast episode, you’re going to need a script

 Now scripts can be pretty different from one podcast episode to the next.
-For example, if you’re doing an interview, then all you really need is an introduction section and then the questions that you’ll be asking and then maybe a conclusions section.
+For example, if you’re doing an interview, then all you really need is an introduction section and then the questions that you’ll be asking, and then maybe a conclusions section.

-However, let’s say you’re doing an educational podcast that’s covering a bunch facts or maybe telling a story of history.
-Then in that case, you may want a pretty involved script.
+However, let’s say you’re doing an educational podcast that’s covering a bunch of facts or maybe telling a story of history.
+Then, in that case, you may want a pretty involved script.
 As you are writing your script, try to write it to sound as natural as possible.
 Scripts are infamous for sounding like…well…a script.

 We are almost there, we just have a couple more things to cross off our list.
 Before you really go into recording your first episode, here’s a quick checklist to make sure you are prepared, before formally hosting your podcast: